Oklahoma Highway Safety Office: Behavioral Traffic Safety Program

-A portion of the budget for the OHSO is set aside each federal fiscal year for public information and education campaigns.
-These campaigns include the ENDUI Oklahoma program, OkieMoto (motorcycle safety), as well as support for various National Highway Traffic Safety Administration campaigns including, Click It or Ticket, Drive Sober or Get Pulled Over, and other campaigns.
+A portion of the budget for the OHSO funds programs with the goal of reducing the number and severity of crashes on Oklahoma roadways.
+Protects include enforcement and public information and education campaigns.
+Focused campaigns include the ENDUI Oklahoma program, OkieMoto (motorcycle safety), as well as support for various National Highway Traffic Safety Administration campaigns including, Click It or Ticket, Drive Sober or Get Pulled Over, and other state/local initiatives.